Skip to main content

 1.1 Content Partner Services is a category of Services provided by etrainu.

-1.2 This Schedule will only apply if identified in a Statement of Work.
+1.2 This Schedule will only apply if identified in the Statement of Work.
 However, this Schedule only applies to the Content Partner Services identified in the Statement of Work.

 1.3 When providing Content Partner Services, the parties agree to the following: